 Ultimately, Omri gets an unfortunate surprise when the key that makes the magic cupboard work disappears.
 Will the cowboy and Indian ever be able to go back home?

 Perfect for teaching comparing and contrasting, visualizing, and more.

-Get the No Prep Novel Study: Indian in the Cupboard Novel Study
+- Novel Study & Lesson Materials: Indian in the Cupboard Novel Study

 19. Stuart Little by E.B.
 White